 Tokyo Ravens Light Novel sales

 Volume 15 of Tokyo Ravens was released on September 20, 2017, and sold approximately 23,000 copies.
-The latest light novel volume 16 that was released in 2018 sold around 20,000 copies.
-This series didn’t rank in any recent yearly sales report.
+The latest light novel volume 16 that got published in 2018 sold around 20,000 copies.

 Tokyo Ravens Merchandise Numbers

 0 figures available for Tokyo Ravens, so that means no Natsume or Harutora figures for people to purchase.
 There are also only 40 goods for Tokyo Ravens.